 I would give Misi a miss.
 I was on there but it was so badly run and neglected that I moved to Folksy.
 They are much more proactive there with their advertising and I’ve had loads of sales. – Bubs Bears

-Building your own website with shop facility, Create (which I use for Charlie Moo’s) is easy to use you can choose to pay monthly or yearly a subscription package which varies from £3 to £36 per month depending on your business need.
-You need to take payment fees into account ie. paypal, google checkout etc but having your own website does allow you to develop more of an independent brand.
+Building your own website with a shop facility, Create (which I used for Charlie Moo’s) is easy to use you can choose to pay monthly or yearly a subscription package which varies from £3 to £36 per month depending on your business need.
+You need to take payment fees into account ie. PayPal, google checkout etc but having your own website does allow you to develop more of an independent brand.
+You can also look at adding a WooCommerce shopping cart to your WordPress site.

 Remember when pricing your item to add in the fees otherwise it will eat at your profit.